hiperbou/kotlin-unreal/README.md

 - Install Unreal.js plugin in your engine.
 The easiest way is finding it on the Unreal Marketplace: https://www.unrealengine.com/marketplace/en-US/product/unrealjs

-If you can find it in the Unreal Marketplace, you can install it manually following this instructions: https://github.com/ncsoft/Unreal.js/
+If you can't find it in the Unreal Marketplace, you can install it manually following this instructions: https://github.com/ncsoft/Unreal.js/

 - Clone or download this repository.